 Sync is not only allied with the villains but does some exceptionally cruel things for no good reason, such as making fun of Akzeriuth's destruction and mimicking Ion's voice to guilt-trip Anise.
-However, it's difficult not to feel at least some pity for him when you realize that he was cast away along with the other unused Ion replicas and only kept around as a tool by Van.
+However, it's difficult not to feel a drop of pity for him when you realize that he was cast away along with the other unused Ion replicas and only kept around as a tool by Van.

 Magnificent Bastard: Heroic subversion: His name starts with a 'J' and ends with an 'ade Curtiss'.

 Moral Event Horizon: Mohs kidnapping Anise's parents, forcing her to act as The Mole, and then personally murdering Ion and making Anise watch.

 He crossed it earlier when he gets in the way of your attempts to prevent the war between Kimlasca and Malkuth Because Destiny Says So, even going so far as to try to have Luke and Natalia forced to commit suicide.